 William Henry Newsome.
 Born in Oulton in 1866 he was the innkeeper at the Three Horse Shoes which he ran with his grandmother, Elizabeth Sharp (nee Ingham), following the death of her husband, Edward Sharp, who had been a stone merchant before he became a landlord.
 Edward was Elizabeth’s second husband who she had married at the age of 40, in 1869, following the death of her first husband, Joseph Newsome.
 Edward and Elizabeth adopted William Henry following the deaths of his parents.
 He married Helena Clayton from Rothwell in 1891.
 They had no children and later lived at Lawrence Villa in Oulton.

 Thomas Murtland.
-He came from Ireland and was the tenant at the Calverley owned Greenland Farm.
+He was the tenant at the Calverley owned Greenland Farm.
 He was born at Limavady in County Derry in 1845 and came with his wife and children to Oulton in the 1880s.
 For 20 years he was the treasurer of the Oulton Institute.
 His daughter, Josephine, became a pupil teacher at Oulton school.
 One of his sons, Robert, took over the farm whilst Alfred was a traveller for an oil firm and Charles worked as a clerk in the offices of John Farrer who managed the Calverley estate.

 Joseph Snell.
 Born at Pool-in-Wharfedale in 1840, he was a grocer with a shop on Aberford Road next to Oulton school which he opened in about 1866.
-In 1864 he married Margaret Milburn, the daughter of a watch and clock repairer from Holbeck, and they had six children.
+In 1864 he married Margaret Milburn, the daughter of a watch and clock repairer from Holbeck.
+They had six children.
 After his first wife’s death in 1893 he married Sarah Anne Parish, an Oulton schoolmistress who came from Hazlemere in Buckinghamshire.
 In 1901 they were living at Lofthouse Gate and running a grocery there.
 By 1911 they had moved back to Oulton.
 He died in 1918.

 Ernest Boothroyd.
 He was the headmaster of Oulton St. John’s school for over 40 years.
 The son of a power loom turner from Earlsheaton near Dewsbury he went to college in York and was appointed at the age of 19 to be the headmaster in 1877.
 Two years later in early 1879 he helped form and played for the Harmonic football team at Rothwell and was a founder member of the first Oulton club the following September.
 He was also a keen cricketer.